Regulatory Updates

 What Is eSTAR and Why It Matters

-eSTAR is a dynamic, intelligent PDF template crafted to guide applicants through preparing comprehensive medical device submissions.
+eSTAR is a dynamic, intelligent PDF template that guides applicants through preparing comprehensive medical device submissions.
 Benefits include automated form building, autofill functionality, built-in content following IMDRF-standardized Tables of Contents, embedded guidances and databases, step-by-step submission guidance, and automatic verification checks to reduce deficiencies.

 Expanding the Pilot: What’s New in 2025